Hip Arthroscopy Surgery

 Our office will provide a specific rehabilitation protocol based on the procedure that is done during surgery.
 In most cases we recommend that you begin physical therapy 1-3 days post-op and continue 2-3 times per week.
 The total duration of physical therapy varies based on the extent of the procedure done, however most hip arthroscopy patients are fully recovered within 4 months or less.

-For more information, contact Andrews Sports Medicine & Orthopaedic Center at (205) 939.3699 and ask to speak with Dr. Emblom's or Dr. Ryan's appointment scheduler.
+For more information, contact Andrews Sports Medicine & Orthopaedic Center at (205) 939.3699 and ask to speak with Dr. Emblom's appointment scheduler.

 Request an Appointment Online